hussainiadnan185-ux/data_test_pipeline/README.md

-Data Quality Pipeline
+# Data Quality Pipeline

-Overview
+## Overview

-This project implements a Python-based data quality pipeline built and executed using VS Code and the terminal (not Jupyter Notebook).
-The pipeline validates, cleans, and controls raw order data before it is used for analytics or reporting.
+This project implements a **Python-based data quality pipeline**, developed and executed using **VS Code and terminal-based scripts (not Jupyter Notebook)**.
+The pipeline validates, cleans, and controls raw retail order data before it is used for analytics, dashboards, or AI-driven decision-making.

-Instead of silently deleting bad data, the pipeline separates clean and invalid records, making the process auditable and production-oriented.
+Instead of silently deleting bad data, the pipeline **quarantines invalid records** and produces clean, auditable datasets suitable for enterprise analytics workflows.

+---

 ## Project Structure

 ```text